paidem/guacozy/README.md

 This will start guacd container with restart policy **always**, name **guacdlocal** and published port **4822** in **detached** (-d) mode

+Make sure to add a guacd server in AppSettings (or change the default guacdserver) to include this
+Hostname: $IP, Port: 4822

+Where $IP is address of your docker machine (127.0.0.1 will not do, as container will try to connect to itself)

 You can find other builds of guacd containers here:
 [1](https://hub.docker.com/r/glyptodon/guacd)